seafooood/CodeSnippetsFromBlogPosts/React/UnitTesting/getByTestId/README.md

 - Change directory `cd demo-get-by-test-id`

-- Create file `DemoGetByTestId.js`.Note that the div contains the attribue `data-testid="current-selection"`.
+- Create file `DemoGetByTestId.js` in the `scr` folder.
+Note that the div contains the attribue `data-testid="current-selection"`.

 ```js
 const DemoGetByTestId = () => (